Operating a company: Singapore versus Hong Kong

 Controllers in most cases are also persons who hold more than 25% of the issued shares.

 The data to be kept in the register is similar to what is required in Singapore both for individual and corporate controllers.
-Please find more details here.
+You are welcome to see more details on this topic.

 Annual compliance requirements